Dedication of St. Henry and St Elizabeth - Sheppey

 anniversarians who apply before the event receive a personal invitation

 from the Archbishop.

-After his homily, the Archbishop led the couples in the renewal of
+After his homily, the Archbishop led the couples in

 their marriage vows.